smartshark/mecoSHARK/README.rst

 	They can be changed in the **~/mecoSHARK/mecoshark/loggerConfiguration.json**.
 There are different file handlers defined.
 	Just change the "filename"-attribute to a location of your wish.

-Afterwards, you need to download OpenStaticAnalyzer_ into the folder openStaticAnalyzer, e.g.,
+Afterwards, you need to download OpenStaticAnalyzer_ into the folder external/openStaticAnalyzer within the mecoSHARK installation folder, e.g.,
 .. code-block:: bash

 	$ wget --quiet https://github.com/smartshark/OpenStaticAnalyzer/releases/download/v4.0.0-smartshark/OpenStaticAnalyzer-4.0.0-x64-Linux.tgz